-Joshua Schumacher begins his first season as the Cardinal’s defensive Coordinator and linebackers Coach.
+Joshua Schumacher enters his second season as the Cardinal’s defensive Coordinator and linebackers Coach.

 Schumacher comes to Concordia after previously serving as defensive coordinator and head wrestling coach at Faith Lutheran High School (Las Vegas, NV) for five seasons (2008-2012).
 Schumacher helped lead the Crusaders make multiple playoff appearance while transitioning through three state classifications.
 While at Faith he coached 28 football players to all-conference recognition and 8 to All-State.
 He also coached 1 wrestler to a state championship.